amanojas/FirstWebsite/content/courses/example/example1.md

 During this pandemic, many people are forced to work from home.
 Now that the pandemic has incentivized people to work from home, the demand for office tables, monitor screens and other office supplies has increased.
 That in turn incentivized suppliers to raise the prices of those things.
 As we will see, the incentives get reflected in prices of things which are extremely crucial to understanding the behavior of consumers and suppliers, which in turn helps market economy allocate the scarce resources.

+Government often uses this idea to nudge people to behave in a way government wants them to behave.
+For instance, the US government taxes the cigarette consumption to disincentivize people to smoke.
+The seat belt laws are also one of the examples of exploiting people's tendency to respond to incentives.
+Increasing the gasoline prices incentivizes people to switch to renewable energy sources in the long run.

-Here is the clip from popular sitcom "Seinfeld" which helps explain this concept, where Jerry wants Newman out of his life and therefore he helps him deliver the mails so that Newman gets the promotion and move to Hawaii.[Incentives](https://www.yadayadayadaecon.com/clip/81/)
+Here is the clip from popular sitcom "Seinfeld" which helps explain this concept, where Jerry wants Newman out of his life and therefore he helps him deliver the mails so that Newman gets the promotion and move to Hawaii.
+[Incentives](https://www.yadayadayadaecon.com/clip/81/)

 ### Trade Can Make Everyone Better Off

 ### Markets Are Usually a Good Way to Organize Economic Activity